 You need to go through two steps to start using PVS-Studio code analyzer for free.

 Step 1.
-If you are using PVS-Studio as a Visual Studio plugin or you're using the Standalone utility, then enter the following license key:
+If you are using PVS-Studio as a Visual Studio plugin or you are using the «C and C++ Compiler Monitoring UI» (Standalone.exe) utility, enter the following license key:

 Name: PVS-Studio Free

 If you are using PVS-Studio for Linux/macOS, use the following command:

 pvs-studio-analyzer credentials PVS-Studio Free FREE-FREE-FREE-FREE